matrixmosaic/drone/README.md

 4. /api/ops/drone/state/get/{droneState}

 This method exposes the service end point for checking available drones for loading;.
-It takes the drone drone State (IDLE) as path parameter
+It takes the drone drone State (IDLE) as path parameter;
 With default settings , the request and response schema can be viewed at
 [http://localhost:9090/drones/docs/swagger-ui/swagger-ui/index.html#/dispatch-controller/getDroneWithLoadItems ]( http://localhost:9090/drones/docs/swagger-ui/swagger-ui/index.html#/dispatch-controller/getDroneWithLoadItems )